If you are interested in volunteering with us at Camden and Islington NHS Foundation Trust (C&I) we’d love to hear from you!

 Volunteering is a great way to:

 Contribute or give something back to your local community; develop your skills or experience; use your existing skills or experience to help others; meet new people and make friends; do something interesting and meaningful with your free time; and build your confidence.

 All volunteers for C&I must be over 18 years of age.
 We will also require volunteers to undertake a Disclosure and Barring Service (DBS) check, Occupational Health check and reference checks.
-Ideally we would like volunteers to commit to at least three months volunteering as a minimum where possible.
+Ideally we would like volunteers to commit to at least six months volunteering as a minimum where possible.

 Current C&I Volunteering opportunities

 We are currently recruiting the following volunteer roles:

 The Choice and Control Peer Coaching service is a National award winner that provides support to people with either (a) a long term physical health condition, mental health issues and social problems or (b) people with a Serious Mental Illness (as defined by GPs as psychotic conditions, bipolar, schizophrenia, schizo-affective disorder) and challenges engaging with health and wellbeing programmes.
 Peer Coaches are aware that clients would really benefit from some extra support when they finish their peer coaching sessions.
 We are looking for Peer Buddy volunteers, with lived experience, to meet with clients of the service at the end of their peer coaching sessions at a community/public/health venue to provide social support and encouragement to be active and attend as planned.